-80 Chretien Edouard Caspari, 1840-1918, A chronological and geographical introduction to the life of Christ (1876) Edinburgh: T. & T. Clark.
+78 Chretien Edouard Caspari, 1840-1918, A chronological and geographical introduction to the life of Christ (1876) Edinburgh: T. & T. Clark.
 From the original German work, with additional notes, by Maurice J. Evans.
 Chronologisch-Geographische Einleitung in das Leben Jesu Christi (1869) Hamburg: Rauhen House.

-81 Bernard Bosonquet, D.C.L., LL.D., 1848-1923, What is Religion?
+79 Bernard Bosonquet, D.C.L., LL.D., 1848-1923, What is Religion?
 (1920) London: Macmillan & Company, Limited.

-82 Darrell W. Conder, Mystery Babylon & the Lost Ten Tribes in the End Time (1996) Salt Lake City: Commonwealth Publishing.
+80 Darrell W. Conder, Mystery Babylon & the Lost Ten Tribes in the End Time (1996) Salt Lake City: Commonwealth Publishing.

-83 Emil Schurer, op. cit., A History of the Jewish People in the Time of Christ, Div I, vol I, 464-467 (1994) Peabody: Hendrickson Publishers.
+81 Emil Schurer, op. cit., A History of the Jewish People in the Time of Christ, Div I, vol I, 464-467 (1994) Peabody: Hendrickson Publishers.

-was January 6), and was then possibly borrowed from a pagan festival.
-(This is a true statement; however, most Christians do not even know this.
-It is known also in the Arab world and grounds for statements reflecting upon the accuracy of the New Testament in regards to the teachings of Jesus.)
+Most theologians adamantly indicate that there is no certainty as to the month or day of the birth of Jesus.
+The Christmas date, December 25, was introduced in the West in the 4th century (the eastern date was January 6), and was then possibly borrowed from a pagan festival.
+This is a true statement; however, most Christians do not even know this.
+It is known also in the Arab world and grounds for statements reflecting upon the accuracy of the New Testament in regards to the teachings of Jesus.

 The 4th Century, covered the years from 301 to 400, or approximately 268-367 years after the crucifixion of Jesus.
 Surely you know and understand that there would be no one alive who would know the actual date of Jesus' birth this long after it happened.
 So how did we get December 25th as the date of His birth?
 It is not from Biblical text and not from the Council of Nicaea!
-It is through the Council of Nicaea in 325 that Constintine had the Priest, both Catholic and Orthodox, to establish a set day for the death of Jesus, but nothing was considered concerning his birth which apparently they accepted as already set.
+It is through the Council of Nicaea in 325 that Constintine had the Priest, both Catholic and Orthodox to establish a set day for the death of Jesus, but nothing was considered concerning His birth, which apparently they accepted as already set.
 These findings and conclusions concerning Jesus' death have been passed down ever since.
 Are they correct in their findings?
 I, for one, do not believe so and will take this opportunity to show you by using the text of the Bible when Jesus' birth and death took place.
 December, in the winter season, seems unlikely, as unsuitable for the pasturing of flocks.
 Luke 2:8, Now there were in the same country shepherds living out in the fields, keeping watch over their flock by night.
-Even though stated this objection is perhaps not decisive (Andrews, 84 Conder 85).
+Even though stated this objection is perhaps not decisive (Andrews, 82 Conder 83).
 A more probable date is a couple of months earlier!
-The synchronism with Quirinius, 86 governor of Syria, is considered in connection with the nativity.
+The synchronism with Quirinius, 84 governor of Syria, is considered in connection with the nativity.
 Luke 2:2, This census first took place while Quirinius was governing Syria.

-The earlier datings of 6, 7, or even 8 BCE, suggested by Ramsay,87 Mackinlay88 and others, on grounds of the assumed Roman census, astronomical phenomena, and other events appear to leave too long an interval before the death of Herod, and conflict with other data, such as Luke 3:1, Now in the fifteenth year of the reign of Tiberius Caesar, Pontius Pilate being governor of Judea, Herod being tetrarch of Galilee, his brother Philip tetrarch of Iturea and the region of Trachonitis, and Lysanias tetrarch of Abilene.
+The earlier datings of 6, 7, or even 8 BCE, suggested by Ramsay,85 Mackinlay86 and others, on grounds of the assumed Roman census, astronomical phenomena, and other events appear to leave too long an interval before the death of Herod, and conflict with other data, such as Luke 3:1, Now in the fifteenth year of the reign of Tiberius Caesar, Pontius Pilate being governor of Judea, Herod being tetrarch of Galilee, his brother Philip tetrarch of Iturea and the region of Trachonitis, and Lysanias tetrarch of Abilene.
 Even with all this being said, there is nothing indicating a particular date for the birth of Christ.
 I believe that anyone who will take the time to employ a little math over a commonly known period of time, human gestation, can come to the birth date for Christ.
 Consider the following: